harshbg/harshbg.github.io/_posts/2018-02-04-welcome-to-tauseef-blog.markdown

 First of all, Thank you for stopping by.

 # Who am I?
-Hi, I am `Tauseef Jamadar`, a *Software Engineer* and a *Technology Enthusiast* from Chico, CA who loves to write software to build great products and help business succeed with their goals.
+Hi, I am `Harsh Gupta`, a *Software Engineer* and a *Technology Enthusiast* from Chico, CA who loves to write software to build great products and help business succeed with their goals.

 I was born in Mumbai, India and travelled to the United States for my masters program in Computer Science from [CSU, Chico][csu-chico] and graduated with Honors in the year 2011.